Alicia C. Reed, M.P.H.

 More about the Network / La Red

-The Commission on Domestic & Sexual Violence through the American Bar Association works to increase access to justice for victims of domestic violence, sexual assault, and stalking by mobilizing the legal profession.
-The commission provides individualized support, training, and technical assistance to address domestic violence and sexual assault in LGBTQ+ communities.
+The Commission on Domestic & Sexual Violence, through the American Bar Association, works to increase access to justice for victims of domestic violence, sexual assault, and stalking by mobilizing the legal profession.
+The commission offers individualized support, training, and technical assistance to address domestic violence and sexual assault in LGBTQ+ communities.

 The LOFT LGBTQ+ Community Center is located in White Plains, NY and works to support and advocate for safety, security, and rights of the LGBTQ+ community.